calvintettey/ExpenseTrackerApp/README.md

 # ExpenseTrackerApp

 ### An Expense Tracker App based on the design created by Anastasiia on Dribbble
-It’s an expense tracker concept with detailed overview of expenses and statistics.
-In this concept a user can view and confirm their expenses, review by categories, periods in both list and chart views
+This is an expense tracker concept with detailed overview of expenses and statistics.
+In this concept a user can view and confirm their expenses, review by categories, periods in both list and chart views.

 ## Built With
 * React Native